Energy, It’s all about the Energy - and this is where Sport kicked in…

 In my Opinion - “May The Force Be With You”.

-Signed on the front, sometimes on the side, with my signature sealing wax stamp from my signet ring (family motto: Vis Mundi/strength of the World).
+Signed on the front, sometimes on the side, with my signature sealing wax stamp from my signet ring (family motto: Vis Mundi/strength of the World) - just in case I got artistically famous and short of chopping my finger off, prevented forgeries!

-I went to ask Tom Hewlet, who set up the renouned Portland Gallery what he thought.
+I went to ask Tom Hewlet, who set up the renowned Portland Gallery what he thought.

-He sent me to Christina Leder Gilding in Parsons Green and together we designed frames that elevated these small pictures into Amphitheatre style works.
+He sent me to Christina Leder Gilding in Parsons Green, London, and together we designed frames that elevated these small pictures into Amphitheatre style works.

-This one really needs no introduction - Jonny’s Extra time Goal clinched Victory for England.
+This one really needs no introduction - Jonny Wilkinson’s extra time goal clinched victory for England.

 Glitzy Charity Gig:

-Capture the Attention of Boisterous City Slickers, most from Spread Betting giant Cantor Fitzgerald so they delve deep in their wallets.
+Mission: Capture the attention of boisterous city slickers, from spread betting giant Cantor Fitzgerald so they delve deep in their wallets.

-Get up on stage, dressed in Full length Dominatrix Leopard, Eyeball them and be Cheeky telling the Story…”Well, I just liked painting muscles in shorts”.
+Execution: Get up on stage, dressed in full length dominatrix Leopard, eyeball them and be cheeky telling the Story…”Well, I just liked painting muscles in shorts”.

-Have glamorous ‘runners’ buzzing between the tables, whipping up excitement and pumping up Ego’s further to compete for ‘the prize’.
+Admin & Logistics: Have glamorous ‘runners’ buzzing the tables, whipping up ego’s further to compete for ‘the prize’.

-Hone in on the Top Table where BIG BOSS of Cantor, Lee Amaitis shows who is Top Dog, takes control and bids the highest =
+Command & Signal: Hone in on the top table where BIG BOSS of Cantor, Lee Amaitis who is Top Dog, takes control bidding £12,000.

 Surfing & Skiing